Hafpaf/How-to-git/README.md

   git config --global user.name "Your Name"
 ```
 Then run the two commands shown.

-If it fails after, try check `git config --global -l` to see if you wrote correctly.
+Try to run the commit again, if it fails again and promts the same message, use `git config --global -l` to see if you wrote correctly.

 It is also possible to edit the config file in git with `git config --global --edit`